corymsmith/react-native-fabric/README.md

 This is a work in progress and has yet to be published to NPM

 ## Crashlytics Usage
+To see all available methods take a look at [Crashlytics.js](https://github.com/corymsmith/react-native-fabric/blob/master/Crashlytics.js)

 ```js
 var Fabric = require('react-native-fabric');